 Lake Tahoe Map: Find Out What's Where

 The Lake Tahoe map above shows where things are.
 If you want to see a bigger version, go here.
-If you want to get driving directions, distances or explore a wider area, use the interactive Lake Tahoe map at Google instead.
+If you need to get driving directions, distances, or explore a wider area, use the interactive Lake Tahoe map at Google instead.

 Areas of Lake Tahoe

-- North Lake Tahoe: North Lake Tahoe has a few casinos and a more old-fashioned feel.
+North Lake Tahoe: North Lake Tahoe has a few casinos and has a more old-fashioned feel.
 It's convenient to many ski resorts, Virginia City and the Lake Tahoe Shakespeare Festival.

 How to Get to Lake Tahoe

-Most Lake Tahoe visitors just get in their automobiles and drive there, but you can use the guide to getting to Lake Tahoe to find all the options.
+Most Lake Tahoe visitors just get in their automobiles and drive there, but you can find all of your options by using the guide to getting to Lake Tahoe.

 Getting Around Lake Tahoe

-If you brought your own vehicle, you're mobile, but our getting around guide has other options, including an explanation of the confusing patchwork of public transportation options.Continue to 4 of 6 below.
+If you brought a vehicle, you're mobile.
+You can use the getting around guide to find other options, including an explanation of the confusing patchwork of public transportation options.Continue to 4 of 5 below.

 Lake Tahoe's Top Sights: The Famous Spots